gafernandez25/library-loans/README.md

 > > The DECRYPTION KEYS should be sent and store SECURELY.
 >
 > As this is a DEMO repository I take the liberty to expose it here.

->
+> Same applies for some sensitive values inside .env file (DB password, api-key, etc.) that can be read once decrypted,
-> In fact this is not even the best way, it's barely a good way.
-Ideally this should be consumed from secrets, e.g. AWS Secrets
+> they should be store in secrets places ideally outside this environment, e.g. AWS secrets.

 > Environment variables are set up intentionally for a development environment, i.e.
 > > APP_ENV=local